Harlem and the rest of Upper Manhattan are best known for their brownstones and other pre-war architectural styles.

 Year: 1960s

 The colorful, modern facade—architect unknown—actually hides a much older structure.
 Built as the Lincoln Theater in 1915, it was once a destination for black vaudeville before turning into a movie theater and later a church.
-There has been plenty of talk about the house of worship being replaced with a residential building, but the church still stands for now.
+The house of worship was supposed to be replaced by a residential building after a development deal that involved secret payments to religious leaders, but the church still stands—for now (albeit with scaffolding along its eastern side).

 459 W 149th St and Convent Ave